akashtripathiiiii/pedalstart-task-management/README.md

     npm install
     ```

-3. Create a `.env` file in the `server` directory and add your MongoDB URI and other environment variables:
+3. Create a `.env` file in the `backend` directory and add your MongoDB URI and other environment variables:

     ```env
     MONGO_URI=your_mongodb_uri